 2.1.2.1.3 Two-dimensional continuant fiat boundary

-Elucidation: a two-dimensional continuant fiat boundary (surface) is a self-connected fiat surface whose location is defined in relation to some material entity.
-[033-001]
+a(a two-dimensional continuant fiat boundary)[Elucidation: a two-dimensional continuant fiat boundary (surface) is a self-connected fiat surface whose location is defined in relation to some material entity.
+[033-001]]

 ‘Self-connected’ is to be understood in the (topological) sense; thus an entity a is self-connected if and only if: given any two points in a, a continuous line can be traced in a which connects these points.